 The government of the United States is squandering huge sums of money on wars and aid to other countries, but it is not doing nearly enough to protect endangered wild animals.
 The most logical way to protect elephants and rhinoceroses from poachers is to relocate these animals in refuges here in America and other regions away from the poaching cartels that have infiltrated refuges in Africa and Asia.

 It is not enough to simply try to “re-educate” degenerates who have delusional distorted beliefs about wild animals and conservation.
 The statistics prove that these people are beyond rehabilitation.
-Taking elephants and rhinoceroses away from the trade routes of the poaching cartels is the only logical way to protect these animals.
+The rule of enforced laws must be implemented to save endangered wild animals.

 --Marlin O. Wallace